 You'll Find Your Tombstone!

-To read about the town's history during the 1800s, see Tombstone Arizona History - and find more details about:
+To read some history during the 1800s, see Tombstone Arizona History to find further details about:

 After the lucrative mining start, mine troubles put Tombstone in financial trouble.
 Residents fled to more prosperous towns.
 City representatives attempted to improve Tombstone's situation.6 Suggestions/results were: